mecid/mecid.github.io/_posts/2019-04-24-starting-unit-testing-with-model-layer.md

 }
 ```

 The important thing here is @testable import, which makes possible to access to internal fields of SearchResponse inside the Testing target.
 By importing XCTest, we get the XCTestCase, which is base class for all of our tests.
 XCTest framework also includes a bunch of helper methods to assert values.
-I didn't assert every field to keep it as short as possible, but in real project it nice to have all fields covered.
+I didn't assert every field to keep it as short as possible, but in real project it is nice to have all fields covered.
 Now we can run our tests by pressing CMD + U and check the result.

 #### Conclusion
-Today we discussed how to start with Unit Testing in any project which has a Model layer, most of them has it.
+Today we discussed how to start with Unit Testing in any project which has a Model layer.
 I think it is the most comfortable place to start.
-Don't hesitate and start today, you will see a lot of benefits like safe refactoring, and keeping codebase stable during adding new features which can break something that you have working before.
+Don't hesitate and start today, you will see a lot of benefits like safe refactoring, keeping codebase stable during adding new features which can break something that you have working before, and much more.

 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading and see you next week!